Shapers@Work

 Table 2 shows mand control assessed for the same three items that were identified in each round of the tact condition.
 Note that each round of the assessment begins with assessing tact control.
 The order of the remaining conditions varies for each round of the assessment.
 Between 6 and 12 total requesting responses are assessed in this condition.

-The speaker’s ability to echo is assessed through discrete-trial training (Bogin et al., 2010), again using each of the three response targets from the previous conditions.
-At 30-sec intervals, the assessor requests for the speaker to copy what they say (e.g., Say, “Apple.”).
-This process is repeated until echoing the name of all items has been assessed.
+Duplic control is assessed through discrete-trial training, again using each of the three response targets from the previous conditions.
+The assessor requests for the speaker to echo what they say (e.g., "Say, 'Apple.'”).
+A discriminated response is under the formal control of the intraverbal stimulus.
+A discriminated response is under the formal control of the intraverbal stimulus.
+This process is repeated until all three items have been assessed under duplic control.

 Table 3 shows echoic control assessed for the same three items that were identified in each round of the tact condition.
 Note that each round of the assessment begins with assessing tact control.
 The order of the remaining conditions varies for each round of the assessment.
 Between 6 and 12 total echoing responses are assessed in this condition.